What is the Women’s Souper Bowl X-Country Ski and Snowshoe Sunday?

 You should bring a water bottle or other hydration system.
 There is water at the lodge.
 Be sure to take water with you on the trail so you can keep hydrated.
 Even though it is cold, it is very important to drink water when you are active.
 Putting your water in a thermos or wrapping the bottle in clothing or a protective sleeve will help prevent it from freezing.

 Do I have to pay for parking?

 Yes.
 Day Sno-Park permits are $20.00.
 Annual Sno-Park permits are $40 and the grooming sticker is $40.
+You can park in the nordic parking lot with a day permit or with the combined annual sno park permit and grooming sticker.
 Remember, the income from this pass pays for all parking lot snow removal as well as grooming; no other state funds support your Nordic area.
 In addition, there will be no more warnings for no Sno-park permits, just a ticket of $87.
 That’s more than a season pass, and those funds don’t go into the Sno-park system.
 Still, at less than the price of 2 alpine day tickets, an $80 season pass for a family is still a good bargain.

 What if I don’t want to drive alone or I just want to decrease my carbon foot print?

 Two chartered buses are available for $5 roundtrip.
 Here is the schedule of bus pick up spots and departure times:

 NOTE: These are departure times.
 Please arrive 15 min early to load and board the bus.